Bogdan131992/Project2-MemoryCardsGame/README.md

 ## 7. Deployment

-- The steps followed for project deployment are as follows:

-- In the GitHub repository I selected my project from the menu on the left.
+The project was deployed on Git Hub, after I created a new repository and wrote the program in Git Pod, I selected my project in GitHubGitHub repository I selected my project from the menu on the left.

 - Then I clicked on Settings and from the settings menu on the left I clicked on the Pages button